-- ECC An acronym for Error CheckFlash ROM A type of ROM chip ing and Correction.
-ECC enables par-that will retain its data until erased.
-It ity checking and can detect and cor-can be erased or reprogrammed by rect memory errors on the system supplying it with +12V of voltage.
-See board.
+ECC - An acronym for Error Checking and Correction.
+ECC enables parity checking and can detect and correct memory errors on the system board.

-ROM and EPROM. - ECP An acronym for Expanded Gigabyte A disk storage capacity Capabilities Port.
-A standard set by measurement.
-Approximately one Hewlett Packard and Microsoft Cor- thousand megabytes or 1,073,741,824 poration to expand the capabilities of bytes. the parallel port.
+ECP - An acronym for Expanded Capabilities Port.
+A standard set by Hewlett Packard and Microsoft Corporation to expand the capabilities of the parallel port.

-EDO Memory - An acronym for ExDevice Electronics.
-A standard for tended Data Out.
-A type of DRAMcommunicating between a hard drive with built- in cache for enhanced perand a computer. formance.
+EDO Memory - An acronym for Extended Data Out.
+A type of DRAM with built-in cache for enhanced performance.

-Internal Cache - Cache which is built EISA - An acronym for Extended Internal CPU.
-See Cache. dustry Standard Architecture.
-EISA is a bus design standard which is fullySA - An acronym for Industry Stanbackward compatible with the ISA dard Architecture.
-A well- established bus.
-Although it is a 32- bit bus, it buly standard that originated with the runs at 8MHz.
-SPECI, VESA Local IBM AT.
-SPECI, VESA Local Bus Bus and ISA.
+EISA - An acronym for Extended Industry Standard Architecture.
+EISA is a bus design standard which is fully backward compatible with the ISA bus.
+Although it is a 32-bit bus, it only runs at 8MHz.
+See PCI, VESA Local Bus and ISA.